IBM/powerai-vision-model-validation/README.md

 * Edit the cell below **Required setup!** to replace the URL with the API endpoint of your deployed model.
 Use the copy button to capture the whole URL.

   ![required_setup](doc/source/images/required_setup.png)

+* Also edit `INPUT_DIR` in **Required setup!** (see above) if you want to use images in a location other than the default (../data/test).
+The sub-directory names will be used as the ground truth category names unless there is a mapping in `category_map`.

 * Use the drop-down menu `Cell > Run All` to run the notebook, or run the cells one at a time top-down using the play button.